Globe staff photos of the month, December 2017 - The Boston Globe

 30

 At the Massachsetts State House, officers guarded the door for Massachusetts Senate Democrats, who were meeting to decide the future of their leadership in the wake of Senate President Stan Rosenberg stepping aside for the duration of an investigation into allegations that his husband sexually assaulted or harassed four men.
-(Suzanne Kreiter/Globe staff)
+(Suzanne Kreiter/Globe Staff)

 31